sidbdri/cookiecutter-de_analysis_skeleton/docs/DGE README.md

 The gene sets we use are divided into three categories, and consist of gene sets that have been compiled by the Broad Institute:

-* **CELL_TYPE_**: genes sets derived by us using the Barres "Brain RNA-seq" data set (https://www.brainrnaseq.org) representing sets of marker genes for specific cell types in human and mouse.
+* **CELL_TYPE**: genes sets derived by us using the Barres "Brain RNA-seq" data set (https://www.brainrnaseq.org) representing sets of marker genes for specific cell types in human and mouse.
 Sets with names containing "5_times" or "10_times" represent genes whose expression is at least 5 or 10 times greater in that cell type than any other cell type.
 Sets with "top100" in the name represent the top 100 genes ranked by ratio of expression in that cell type compared to all other cell types.
 * **CURATED**: gene sets curated from various sources such as online pathway databases, the biomedical literature, and knowledge of domain experts.
 * **MOTIF**: gene sets representing potential targets of regulation by transcription factors or microRNAs.
 * **GO**: Gene sets that contain genes annotated by the same GO term.

 The results for each differential expression comparison are contained in a sub-folder under the `gene_set_tests` folder.
-Each sub-folder contains:

-1) up to four CSV files, i.e. CELL_TYPE_\_sets.csv_, _CURATED\_sets.csv_, _MOTIF\_sets.csv_ and _GO\_sets.csv_.
+Each sub-folder contains up to four CSV files, i.e. _CELL_TYPE_\_sets.csv_, _CURATED\_sets.csv_, _MOTIF\_sets.csv_ and _GO\_sets.csv_.
 These detail, for the particular comparison of experimental conditions, those genes sets in each category which were found by Camera to be significantly differentially expressed, as a whole, when compared to all other genes (with a False Discovery Rate cut-off of **10%**).
 If there were no significant differentially expressed gene sets for a category, then the file for that category will be missing.

 The columns in these CSV files are: